-We encourage you to contact us at The Federal Practice Group in regard to your company’s circumstances.
+We encourage you to contact us at the Federal Practice Group in regard to your company’s circumstances.
 In advance of your conversation with one of our specialists, here are several important things to understand about how bid protests can affect the government contracting process:

 - Who can file a bid protest?
 This is one of the most common questions asked about government contracting bid protests.
 To meet eligibility requirements, the bid protestor must be what is considered an “interested party.”
 This means that the contractor is directly affected by the granting of a contract award or a denial of the same.
-Your specialist from The Federal Practice Group can help you prepare the necessary documentation that proves you are an interested party.
+Your government contracts specialist from the Federal Practice Group can help you prepare the necessary documentation that proves you are an interested party.

 - If you wish to challenge a federal procurement contract, you can file a bid protest with the agency that awarded the contract, the U.S. Court of Federal Claims, or the Government Accountability Office.
 In most instances, government contracting and bid protests are more cost effective when dealing directly with the procurement agency.